godeva/SpotifyAPISongQuiz/README.md

 ## Example Projects

 The following list describes a few examples of what I would consider to be good projects.
-Excellent projects serve someone: define your users and stakeholders.
+Excellent projects serve someone/some group: define your users and stakeholders.
 Don't just create a webapp with a pile of features.
 I encourage you to identify projects that will have impact.